dLinero-KBAs/dlinero-KBAs.github.io/README.md

 ![](methods/howto_step11.jpg)

-12. Now you are ready to modify the code and run it!
+12. Now you are ready to modify the script and run it!

 ### Additional resources